peopleware/openapi/README.md

 To make changes to this collection, clone this repository or a fork separately, and make your changes in that copy.

+The main repository is at https://bitbucket.org/ppwcode/openapi.git.
+This is the only place where developers should push commits, and the only place where [issues](https://bitbucket.org/ppwcode/openapi/issues) are tracked, and [pull requests](https://bitbucket.org/ppwcode/openapi/pull-requests/) are considered.
+All commits are automatically forwarded to https://github.com/peopleware/openapi.git as a backup and failover, but no activity should be directed there directly.

 ## License

 Copyright 2020 - 2021 PeopleWare n.v.